YannCebron/m68kplugin/plugin-resources/docs/directives/opt.md

 #### l0, l1, l2

-Nonzero selects object file, zero selects executable file format, when Atari-TOS (`-Ftos`) or Amiga-hunk output format (`-Fhunk`) was set on the command line.
+Nonzero selects the object file, zero selects the executable file format, when Atari-TOS (`-Ftos`) or Amiga-hunk output format
+(`-Fhunk`) was set on the command line.
-This option was supported by Devpac-Atari only and its original function was to select TOS-executable (0), DRI-object (
+This option was supported by Devpac-Atari only, and its original function was to select TOS-executable (0), DRI-object (1) or GST-object (2) output.

-1)

-or GST-object (2) output.
 For GST objects use (`-Fgst`) instead.

 #### p=`<type>[/<type>]`